 The Canadian Journal of Hospital Pharmacy (CJHP) is the official publication of the Canadian Society of Hospital Pharmacists (CSHP).
 It is published online only (ISSN 1920-2903).
-The CJHP is a bimonthly, peer-reviewed, scientific journal, which publishes original research, clinical reviews, case reports, and topical discussions on pharmacy practice that are of interest and value to health care practitioners in hospitals and related care settings.
+The CJHP is a quarterly, peer-reviewed, scientific journal, which publishes original research, brief research reports, reviews, case reports, and topical discussions on pharmacy practice that are of interest and value to health care practitioners in hospitals and related care settings.

 Peer Review Process